-Trying to keep on top of all the requirements without using innovations in regulation technology (RegTech) is next to impossible; after all, the last ten years has seen a 500 percent increase in regulatory changes in the developed markets and banks are spending $270 billion per year on compliance and regulatory obligations.
+Trying to keep on top of all the requirements without using innovations in regulation technology (RegTech) is next to impossible; after all, the last 10 years have seen a 500% increase in regulatory changes in the developed markets, and banks are spending $270 billion per year on compliance and regulatory obligations.
 Especially when it comes to global compliance, without a proper technology stack in place, the amount of paperwork and the cost of compliance operations is unsustainable.

 Global compliance is difficult as it is; implementing effective technology solutions makes it easier and reduces compliance fatigue.
-Tools that allows teams to focus on the big picture improves morale, performance and effectiveness and prioritizing their implementation is smart strategy for any global compliance program.
+Tools that allow teams to focus on the big picture improve morale, performance and effectiveness, and prioritizing their implementation is smart strategy for any global compliance program.

 How a digital identity network can help your global business solve today’s biggest identity challenges and build trust online.

 This post was originally published on Aug.
 22, 2018 and updated to reflect the latest industry news, trends and insights.